Kirans-143/CRM_Backend/README.md

 # interceptor.js => to create mockResponse and mockRequest

 # auth.controller.test.js => to write the test cases for SignUp and SignIn function

+Session8
+# test case for FindById, FindAll and Update